-(2) From the signing of this Agreement, the preceding travel rates will be adjusted to reflect any higher rates awarded to any of OC's other certified bargaining units or the Administrators' Association.

-(b) OC shall provide, free of charge, parking space designated for the motor vehicles of employees.
-Employees shall be provided with parking stickers for this purpose.

-(c) An employee who is required to travel in excess of four days per month per insurance year between OC centres, campuses, or locations on OC business shall, subject to the prior approval of the OC President or designate, be reimbursed upon presentation of appropriate receipts and documents 100% of the annual incremental cost of the Insurance Corporation of British Columbia Class 07 (Business) premium that is over and above that for Class 02 (Pleasure, Drive to Work or School).
+- (2) From the signing of this agreement, the preceding travel rates will be adjusted to reflect any higher rates awarded to any of OC's other certified bargaining units or the Administrators' Association. - (b) OC shall provide, free of charge, parking space designated for the motor vehicles of employees.
+Employees shall be provided with parking stickers for this purpose. - (c) An employee who is required to travel in excess of four days per month per insurance year between OC centres, campuses, or locations on OC business shall, subject to the prior approval of the OC President or designate, be reimbursed upon presentation of appropriate receipts and documents 100% of the annual incremental cost of the Insurance Corporation of British Columbia Class 07 (Business) premium that is over and above that for Class 02 (Pleasure, Drive to Work or School).
 Such reimbursement shall be limited to one vehicle per employee and it is the employee's responsibility to purchase Class 07 vehicle insurance when necessary.
-If OC so reimburses an employee, the employee shall normally use their personal motor vehicle for travel on OC business requiring a motor vehicle.
+If OC so reimburses an employee, the employee shall normally use their personal motor vehicle for travel on OC business requiring a motor vehicle. - (d) During the term of this agreement, the travel allowance rate in (a)(1) above of \$0.47 per kilometre shall be increased to the following: - (1) Effective April 1, 2016 \$0.48 per kilometre - (2) Effective April 1, 2018 \$0.50 per kilometre

-ARTICLE 44 - SAFETY AND HEALTH
+ARTICLE 43 - HEALTH AND SAFETY

-44.1 Legislation
+43.1 Legislation

-OC and the Union agree that the Workers' Compensation Act and its attendant regulations, or any other statute of the Province of British Columbia pertaining to the working environment shall be fully complied with.
+OC and the Union agree that the Workers Compensation Act and its attendant regulations, or any other statute of the Province of British Columbia pertaining to the working environment shall be fully complied with.

-44.2 Health and Safety Committee
+43.2 Health and Safety Committee

-A Health and Safety Committee shall be established and shall operate in accordance with Workers' Compensation Board Industrial Health and Safety Regulations.
+A health and safety committee shall be established by OC and shall operate in accordance with the Workers Compensation Act.

-44.3 Investigation of Accidents
+43.3 Investigation of Accidents

-The Health and Safety Committee, as provided in Clause 44.2 shall be notified of each accident or injury and shall determine that accident investigations have been carried out, when appropriate.
+The appropriate health and safety committee, as provided in Clause 44.2 shall be notified of each accident or injury and shall determine that accident investigations have been carried out, when appropriate.

-44.4 Pay Provisions
+43.4 Pay Provisions

-An employee who serves on a Health and Safety Committee shall receive their regular rate of pay for attending meetings of the Committee held during working hours or for investigating safety matters at any time.
+An employee who serves on a health and safety committee shall receive their regular rate of pay for attending meetings of the Committee held during working hours or for investigating safety matters at any time.

-44.5 First Aid Supplies
+43.5 First Aid Supplies

-OC shall provide all necessary first aid supplies, in accordance with Workers' Compensation Board standards.
+OC shall provide all necessary first aid supplies, in accordance with the Workers Compensation Act.

-44.6 Sanitary Conditions
+43.6 Sanitary Conditions